The Enduring Value of a Communcation Degree

 Projected Job Growth (2023–2033)

-Approximately 109,500 openings are projected each year on average for overall media & communication occupations.
+About 109,500 openings projected each year on average (overall media & communication).

 Starting Strong: A Competitive Edge